Oishee53/FitHub/README.md

 ## Overview

-This Gym Management System is a software application designed to help gym owners and managers efficiently manage members, trainers, classes, and gym equipment.
-The system streamlines gym operations by automating various tasks, such as member registration, attendance tracking, accounts and more.
+This management system is designed to facilitate the daily operations of gyms and fitness centers.
+This platform enables gym administrators to efficiently manage various aspects of the business, including member registration, trainer registration, attendance tracking, and accounts management.
+It also simplifies staff management while ensuring better control over inventory management.
+In addition, the system allows members to set a workout goal and generate a graph to show progress.

 ## Features